Jan 18, 2023 - Health + Traits

 Preeclampsia is a pregnancy complication that causes persistent high blood pressure and, in some cases, injury to organs like the liver and kidney.

-It’s diagnosed based on a combination of high blood pressure, other symptoms, and abnormal lab tests, such as the presence of elevated protein levels in the urine.
+It’s diagnosed based on a combination of high blood pressure, other symptoms, and abnormal lab tests, such as elevated protein levels in the urine.

 What is preeclampsia?